 The children arrive in the Junior School having been taught early reading skills through a focus on phonics.
 Phonics is an approach to teaching reading that emphasizes the skills of decoding words by sounding out and blending sounds.
 Phonics has been found to be effective in supporting younger readers (4-7 year olds) master basic reading skills.
 It is most effective when taught as part of a rich literacy environment.
 Children also need to taught vocabulary, comprehension and spelling skills alongside phonics.

 Developing Reading in Key Stage 2

 To develop higher order reading skills in Key Stage 2 (7-11 year olds), children need to experience a range of reading strategies.
 Furthermore, there is evidence that for older readers, who are still struggling to develop reading skills, phonics may be less successful than other approaches.
 Therefore, while the school uses phonic interventions to support children experiencing difficulties with reading, it does so accompanied by other methods.
-In Year 3 'Launch the Lifeboat' has been used as a phonics intervention programme as this is the scheme used at the infant school, so is already familiar to the children.
+In Year 3 'Launch the Lifeboat' is used as a phonics intervention programme as this is the scheme used at the infant school, so is already familiar to the children.
 As children move through the school, the 'Rapid Readers' scheme is used to support some of our older children who are struggling with reading.

 The Education Endowment Foundation recommends "purposeful speaking and listening activities" as the basis for nurturing good literacy skills.
 Telford Junior School provides these opportunities through its rich curriculum:

 - Activities extending pupils expressive and receptive vocabulary (e.g. role play, debating, sharing artefacts in History and other cross curricular learning tasks).

-- Reading texts aloud and discussing them (whole class guided reading and group reading).
+- Reading texts aloud and discussing them (whole class guided reading and group or individual reading).

 - Structured questioning to develop reading comprehension (e.g. verbally during guided reading sessions, by using the questions included at the back of reading scheme books, or through written comprehension activities).